 Chair of the Board of Trustees

-Jonathan has recently been appointed Chair of the Board of Trustees having joined the Board in 2014.
+Jonathan has now been appointed Chair of the Board of Trustees, having joined the Board in 2014.

 Jonathan specialises in providing property advice to both private and public sector clients involved in major regeneration schemes across the capital.
 He is able to provide commercial knowledge as a highly experienced and qualified chartered surveyor.